nathannino/dotfile-config/info-dotfile.md

 dotcfg pull origin master
 ```

+**Note : Some files have hardcoded stuff that could be different on other systems.**
+- .xmonad/xmobarrc		--> Updates are set to run /home/nathan_nino/.xmonad/get_yay_update.sh
+  - How to fix : Change "nathan_nino" to be the name of your user profile

 # How to add a dotfile
 This is a git repo, and dotcfg is just a git alias with some default flags
 ```